oh no I completely missed a chat :-( I’m so sorry Lathallan School class S5!

 Queen’s University Belfast.

-Programming my computer to analyse data I wouldn’t be able to do by hand and seeing the results of that analysis.
+Favourite thing to do in science Programming my computer to analyse data I wouldn’t be able to do by hand and seeing the results of that analysis.
 Seeing the results of a study that will hopefully answer a question you have is very exciting.

 I’m a developmental psychologist, which means I research how people develop certain behaviours.
 Developmental psychologists can be interested in how behaviours change at any age, but most study children.

 I’m interested in understanding how children learn language.
 Much of my current work focuses on discovering which sounds in speech are most important to listen to if you want to learn to read.
 You may think that since you use your eyes to read and not your ears that you don’t need to listen to sounds in speech at all.
 In fact psychologists have known for some time that your ability to read comes from learning how letters relate to spoken sounds.
 It is this ability that allows children and adults to read words that they have never seen before, by sounding them out.
 Unfortunately English doesn’t make reading particularly easy, as we have words that don’t fit any simple rules.
 For example you know that the ‘-int’ in mint, tint, flint, glint are all said the same way, but the ‘-int’ in pint is said differently.